 Veterans whose only active duty service was for training while in the National Guard or Reserves are not eligible.
 A Veteran who died under special circumstances, like death while on duty or as a result of training, may qualify.

-People with 20 years of service in the National Guard or Reserves who are entitled to retired pay are eligible.
+People with 20 years of service in the National Guard or Reserves who qualify for retired pay are eligible.
 You must send a copy of the Reserve Retirement Eligibility Benefits Letter with the application.
 National Guard or Reserves who served in active duty (other than for training) also qualify.
 They do not need to be eligible for retiree pay.

 Please read all of the instructions on the application form carefully.
 It should take about 15 minutes to complete the form, when military documents are available.